MooersLab/EasyPyMOL/README.md

 <img src="https://cloud.githubusercontent.com/assets/15176203/13590209/9ad0758c-e4a3-11e5-995a-0ed5fb2cc88f.png" width="90%"></img>

+Type 'help AO' on the command line to see the documentation for the AO alias.
+It is mapped to 17 commands.

+PyMOL>help AO

+DESCRIPTION

+    Commands to make ambient occlusion image like those in Qutemole.

+USAGE
+    Type 'AO' to activate.
+Type 'help AO' to see this documentation printed to the command history window.
+Select from the command history individual lines of code to build a new script.
+Select the hortizontal script at the bottom if retaining most of the commands in your new script.
+Copy and paste onto the comand line below.
+    Works only with the command line immediately under the command history window at the top of the gui.

+    set_color oxygen, [1.0,0.4,0.4];
+    set_color nitrogen, [0.5,0.5,1.0];
+    remove solvent;
+    as spheres;
+    util.cbaw;
+    bg white;
+    set light_count,10;
+    set spec_count,1;
+    set shininess, 10;
+    set specular,0.25;
+    set ambient,0;
+    set direct,0;
+    set reflect,1.5;
+    set ray_shadow_decay_factor, 0.1;
+    set ray_shadow_decay_range, 2;
+    unset depth_cue;
+    ray

+    Commands without linebreaks:
+    set_color oxygen, [1.0,0.4,0.4];set_color nitrogen, [0.5,0.5,1.0];remove solvent;as spheres;util.cbaw;bg white;set light_count,10;set spec_count,1;set shininess, 10;set specular,0.25;set ambient,0;set direct,0;set reflect,1.5;set ray_shadow_decay_factor, 0.1;set ray_shadow_decay_range, 2;unset depth_cue;ray

 #### Demo2:

 type "T4L" on the command line.
 Now type "BW".
 You should get a black and white  image like the following: